in3rtial/ift6561_simulation_stochastique/homeworks/homework_1.md

 If "to make sure that every possibility can happen for the first t cards" means that every possible realization can happen, given every seed:

-- The simplest way would be to have 52! / (52 - t + 1)! states.
+- The simplest way would be to have 52! / (52 - t)! states.
 - These states can be encoded in ceiling(log2(number_of_states)) bits.